 My preferred breakfast cereal, without any sort of refined sugar, is this homemade granola recipe from 100 Days of Real Food.
 I tried it once and instantly became addicted.
 The combination of oats, ginger and other spices, nuts, and honey is to die for.
 It’s especially good with fresh fruit sprinkled on top for breakfast, plain in a small cup for snacking, or my personal favorite, mixed with dried fruit, chocolate chips, and milk for a late-night treat (keyword: late night treat!
 Though doing this for a once-a-year birthday breakfast isn’t a bad idea…).
 My family still prefers their boxed cereal in the morning, even though I’ve tried to offer this to them.
 But hey, that means more for me, right? 😉

 The recipe below has been modified from the original.
 The key parts of the granola are the oats, some nuts and some seeds, a little sweetener, oil, and the spices.
-You can change up the nuts and oats, add unsweetened coconut flakes, dried fruit, whatever you want really to make it your own.
+You can change up the nuts and oats, add unsweetened coconut flakes, dried fruit (though add this after cooking or it will burn, speaking from experience!), whatever you want really to make it your own.

 I hope you enjoy this recipe!
 Let me know if you try it and what your favorite cereal add-ins are.